aiarena/sc2-ai-match-controller/sc2_controller/README.md

 In the current version, the parameters are read from the combination of file `<log_folder>/sc2_controller/match_request.toml` and file `config.toml` of the match controller.
 This will be later be changed and the parameters will be read from the environment variables.

+In the current version, the map file (.SC2Map) for the requested map is expected to be present in `/root/StarCraftII/maps`.
+The map is downloaded by the match controller and mounted there.
+In a next version, the client controller will mount a game folder shared between the match and game controllers for exchanging game assets.
+This game controller will copy the map from there.

 ## Ports

 The controller opens two ports - `player_1_seat` and `player_2_seat` - for the bots to connect to.